parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

 - `priority_fee_per_gas`: The priority fee per gas of the transaction.
 The default value is `0`.

 !!! warning
-    The request causes a popup to appear.
+    The request causes a pop-up to appear.
     You should only request permissions in response to a direct user action, such as a button click.

 ### Arguments Serialization

-The arguments of the contract's method should be serialized as [Uint8Array][6] before passing to the `call_contract` method.
+The arguments of the contract method should be serialized as [Uint8Array][6] before passing to the `call_contract` method.

 The primitive types are serialized based on [Borsh binary serialization format][7].
-You can use the library [borsh-js][10] to help you serialize the arguments.
+You can use the library [borsh-js][10] to help serialize the arguments.

-The address is base64 encoded string.
+The address is a base64 encoded string.
-For more details about base64 serialization, please check [MDN][9].
+For more details about the base64 serialization, please check [MDN][9].

 The option type is also based on [Borsh binary serialization format][7].
 For instance, `Option<PublicAddress>` is serialized as: